 boolindicator if the variable should be reused if it's present in the scope.

-Layers that behave differently during training should have:
+Layers that behave differently during training should take:

 def conv2d(inputs, num_filters_out, kernel_size, stride=1, padding='SAME', activation_fn=tf.nn.relu, normalization_fn=add_bias, normalization_params=None, initializers=None, regularizers=None, trainable=True, scope=None, reuse=None): ... see implementation at tensorflow/contrib/layers/python/layers/layers.py ...